buley/dash/README.md

 #### Database Versions

-[`Version`](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#dfn-version) numbers are whole numbers greater than zero.
+[`Version`](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#dfn-version) numbers are positive whole numbers greater than zero.
 A programmer can set a database's version manually or implictly by opening an existing database name with a greater version number than the database contains.
 While a database's name can never change, the database version changes all the time.

 Speficying a version greather than the current allows us to entry a "version change" transaction that enables database schema changes.
 When no version is specified, the database will open with the most recent database version.

-Database version numbers are stored as [8-byte "int long long"](https://developer.mozilla.org/en-US/docs/IndexedDB/Using_IndexedDB#Opening_a_database) in the underlying C programming language implementation of IDB  and can number anywhere between `0` and `18446744073709551615`.
+Database version numbers are stored as [8-byte "int long long"](https://developer.mozilla.org/en-US/docs/IndexedDB/Using_IndexedDB#Opening_a_database) in the underlying C programming language implementation of IDB  and can number anywhere between `1` and `18446744073709551615`.

 ##### `versionchange` transactions